 Creating a congestion-busting taskforce to identify projects that will deliver the best congestion benefits to the public.

 Requiring motor vehicle traders to display safety information on their vehicles so car buyers can make better informed decisions.

 Requiring service stations to display the price for all fuel types they sell on their price boards.

 These Election Calls have been developed through surveys of AA Members to identify the transport issues they care most about as well the AA’s own research and analysis of what positive changes the next government can make.

 If these ten Election Calls are implemented by whichever parties are elected into power, they will deliver real and long-lasting improvements for safer and better travel for all New Zealanders.

-Reported by Dylan Thomsen for our AA Directions Winter 2017 issue
+Reported by Dylan Thomsen for our AA Directions Summer 2017 issue